 Affected animals display vesicles on the feet or in the mouth.
 Other symptoms depend on the species of animal that is affected.

-More information on symptoms, pictures of infected animals, etc are available on the GOV.UK website in the document How to spot foot-and-mouth disease (opens in a new window).
+More information on how to spot foot-and-mouth disease, including symptoms, pictures of infected animals, etc is available on the GOV.UK website.

-The owner of a suspected animal or carcase (or their vet) must by law report the fact to the Department for Environment, Food and Rural Affairs (Defra) regional operations director by contacting the Animal and Plant Health Agency (APHA - 03000 200 301).
+The owner of a suspected animal or carcase (or their vet) must by law report the fact to the Department for Environment, Food and Rural Affairs (Defra) by contacting the Rural Services Helpline and speaking to the Animal and Plant Health Agency (APHA - 03000 200 301).
 The owner is not expected to diagnose the disease, but all owners and stockmen should make themselves familiar with the symptoms and call in a veterinary surgeon as early as possible.
 Never ask another stock owner to look at the suspected animal.

 The premises where disease is confirmed will be put under restriction so no animals can move on or off.
 It will be referred to as the infected premises.
 An approved disinfectant must be used to disinfect footwear, clothing and vehicles before entering or leaving the premises.